adosborn/GREG/README.md

 # GREG
 # Great Renderings of Excellent Graphs

-This was a partner project conducted as the final prooject for the Programming Languages course at Williams College
+This was a partner project conducted as the final project for the Programming Languages course at Williams College

 Nominated for the Ward Prize for best project in computing 2024